 - 7.1 As much as possible, financial transactions involving FIL accounts are to be transacted without the use of cash.
-The Presidium has the right of disposal for the accounts. - 7.2 Payments are made on the basis of the approved budget as well as upon Executive Board resolution, in day-to-day FIL business upon Presidium resolution. - 7.3 Before checks are prepared for payment, all bills of a value of more than € 5,000 are to be examined by two members of the Presidium (one of whom should be the Vice-President for Finance) as to factual and mathematical accuracy.
-Written financial documents, enabling asset disposals of up to € 10.000,-- have to be signed by a member of the Presidium entitled to vote.
-The Executive Director can be authorized, upon decision of the members of the Presidium with voting power to sign individual financial documents of up to € 10.000,--.
-From a value of more than € 10.000,--, written financial documents, in particular for bank transactions, have to be signed by the Vice-President for Finance and another member of the Presidium (including the Executive Director).
-Should the Vice-President for Finance be unavailable, he will be substituted by another member of the Presidium (including the Executive Director).
+The Presidium has the right of disposal for the accounts. - 7.2 Payments are made on the basis of the approved budget as well as upon Executive Board resolution, in day-to-day FIL business upon Presidium resolution. - 7.3 Before checks are prepared for payment, all bills of a value of more than €5,000 are to be examined by two members of the Presidium (one of whom should be the Vice-President for Finance) as to factual and mathematical accuracy.
+Written financial documents, enabling asset disposals of up to €10.000, -- have to be signed by a member of the Presidium entitled to vote.
+The Executive Director can be authorized, upon decision of the members of the Presidium with voting power to sign individual financial documents of up to €10.000,--.
+From a value of more than €10.000,--, written financial documents, in particular for bank transactions, have to be signed by the Vice-President for Finance and another member of the Presidium (including the Executive Director).
+Documents relating to financial matters must be signed by the Vice-President for Finance together with another member of the Presidium with voting rights.
+Should the Vice-President for Finance be unavailable. he will be substituted by another member of the Presidium (including the Executive Director).
 In this case, permission of the Vice-President for Finance has to be obtained promptly by telephone, fax or e-mail.

 Legal transactions between one ore more members of the Presidium and the FIL require approval by another member of the Presidium entitled to vote.